 Configuring NSX API Rate Limits

-NSX Manager applies a default rate limit to incoming API calls.
-In larger scale deployments, the rate of API calls made to NSX Manager by Avi Controller may exceed this rate limit (can lead to HTTP 429 Too Many Requests response) and result in delays to automation operations.
+NSX Manager applies a default rate limit to incoming client API calls.
+In large scale deployments, the rate of API calls made to NSX Manager by Avi Controller may exceed this rate limit, which can result in the error - HTTP 429 Too Many Requests response, and result in automation delays.
 The default rate limit is set to 100.
+Do not change the rate limit to 0.

 The default rate limit can be modified by executing the following command on the NSX Manager CLI or API:

-The default rate limit can also be modified using the NSX API /api/v1/node/services/http :
+Update the default rate limit using the NSX API PUT command, PUT https://<nsx-mgr-IP-address>/api/v1/node/services/http :

 For more information, see NSX 4.1.2 API.